English

 Through our ambitious curriculum, we ensure that all children are able to read fluently and comprehend what they have read by the time they finish Year 6.
 Starting from Early Years and in Key Stage One, children are taught all of the sounds and their matching graphemes, as well as learning how to blend these in order for them to be able to decode words on a page.
 We follow the systematic approach of Read Write Inc to plan and sequence lessons where children work in small groups to build upon their phonic knowledge and read fully decodable books tailored to their level.
 This ensures that children develop an enjoyment for reading as they are able to decode every word in these books.
 Read Write Inc lessons are structured so that children are first taught to recognise the sounds and blend these to read each word and then build on this to increase their reading speed, as well as reading with expression.
 It is our aim for children to have completed their phonics journey by the end of Key Stage One.
 However, interventions are put in place for children who continue to need this support in Key Stage Two.
 Right from the start of Read Write Inc, children are encouraged to respond to the stories they have read and teachers explicitly model how to deduce and infer information from the pictures and the text.
 This ensures that our children have had plenty of comprehension practise by the end of Key Stage One and are well prepared for the rest of their educational journey.

 In Key Stage Two, whole class guided reading sessions expose children to high quality literature in order to challenge them and increase the range of genres they have read.
 Key reading skills such as retrieval, scanning and inference are explicitly taught in these sessions and children are given time to practise and embed these skills.
-Through providing children with more challenging literature, we hope to support the development of a wide vocabulary that children can use as well as developing their understanding of word choices that authors make.
+Through providing children with access to more challenging literature, we hope to support the development of a wide vocabulary that children can use as well as developing their understanding of word choices that authors make.

 Impact